oracle/terraform-provider-oci/docs/core/console_histories.md

 The following arguments are supported:

+* `defined_tags` - (Optional) Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
+* `freeform_tags` - (Optional) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 * `instance_id` - (Required) The OCID of the instance to get the console history from.